What is it?

 PACE stands for PLAYFULNESS, ACCEPTANCE, CURIOSITY, EMPATHY.

-Playfulness – an open, ready, calm, relaxed and engaged attitude.
+An open, ready, calm, relaxed and engaged attitude.
 When children laugh and giggle, they become less defensive and more reflective.
 Playfulness can help keep it all in perspective.
 It can also diffuse a difficult or tense situation.

-Acceptance – unconditionally accepting a pupil makes them feel secure, safe and cared for.
+Unconditionally accepting a pupil makes them feel secure, safe and cared for.
 Actively communicating to the pupil that you accept the wishes, feelings, thoughts, urges, motives and perceptions that are underneath the outward behaviour.
 It is about accepting, without judgment or evaluation, their inner life.
 The pupils inner life simply is; it is not right or wrong.

-Curiosity – without judgement children become aware of their inner life.
+Without judgement children become aware of their inner life.
 Curiosity involves a quiet, accepting tone that conveys a simple desire to understand the pupil: “What do you think was going on?
 What do you think that was about?

-Empathy – a sense of compassion for the pupil and their feelings.
+A sense of compassion for the pupil and their feelings.
 The adult will stay with the pupil emotionally, providing comfort and support.
 The adult is also communicating strength, care and commitment, with confidence that sharing the pupil’s distress will not be too much.
 Together they will get through it.

 Pace can be used by any adult to validate, explore and understand feelings.
 It is an approach which limits shame, promotes compassion and brings a sense of mutual support, strength and resilience.
 When an adult spends time and demonstrates an interest in a pupil’s inner life the adult contains and regulates the pupil’s emotions, eventually the pupil will learn to do this themselves.

-More information can be found at https://ddpnetwork.org/about-ddp/meant-pace/
+More information can be found at ddpnetwork.org/what-is-meant-by-pace/